Bilal-Lodhi/Google-Cloud-Hackathon/sandbox/README.md

 The session continues to appear in the **Closed Sessions** category of the drawer and remains queryable via `GET /api/v1/sessions/:id`.

-### Terminate Session (`POST /api/v1/guardian/sessions/:id/terminate`)
+### Delete (Terminate) Session (`DELETE /api/v1/sessions/:id`)

-Permanently removes a session from the active monitoring registry:
+Permanently deletes a session from the active monitoring registry and MongoDB Atlas:
 - Removes the session from the in-memory `activeSessions` Map
-- Calls the MCP tool to **delete** the session document and all associated micro-events from MongoDB Atlas
+- Calls the MCP `delete_session` tool to **delete** the session document and all associated micro-events from MongoDB Atlas
+- Uses the RESTful `DELETE` HTTP method with proper CORS headers (`Access-Control-Allow-Methods: GET, POST, DELETE, OPTIONS`)
 - Intended for sessions created in error or test/development cleanup

-**⚠️ This action is irreversible** — the Flutter UI shows a confirmation dialog with a warning message before dispatching the terminate request.
+**⚠️ This action is irreversible** — the Flutter UI shows a confirmation dialog with a warning message before dispatching the delete request.

 ### UI Integration

 - Each session tile in the drawer includes a **Close** button (grey, with a `close` icon) visible for sessions in `active` or `in_progress` status
-- A **Terminate** button (red, with a `delete_forever` icon) is shown only when the operator long-presses a session tile or explicitly expands the tile's action menu
+- A **Delete** button (red, with a `delete_forever` icon) is shown only when the operator long-presses a session tile or explicitly expands the tile's action menu
-- The code workspace panel (`code_workspace_panel.dart`) also exposes close and terminate actions in its overflow menu for the currently monitored session
+- The code workspace panel (`code_workspace_panel.dart`) also exposes close and delete (kill) actions in its overflow menu for the currently monitored session

 ### Backend MCP Integration

-A new MCP tool `close_session` has been registered in the HTTP adapter (`mcp-server/src/http-adapter.ts`) to handle the session lifecycle state transitions, bringing the total MCP tool count to **10 tools**.
+The MCP HTTP adapter (`mcp-server/src/http-adapter.ts`) registers both `close_session` and `delete_session` tools to handle session lifecycle state transitions and permanent removal, bringing the total MCP tool count to **10 tools**.
+The `delete_session` tool supports CORS-preflight by accepting `DELETE` requests on the `/tools/delete_session` endpoint.

 ---